PRAKRITI-2000/PRAKRITI-2000/README.md

 In this role, I collaborated with businesses in both B2B and B2C segments to curate their social media marketing strategies for their ncreased brand presence.

 Skills & Learning
-I am currently enhancing my expertise in:

-Python for data analysis and automation.
-Advanced SQL for data querying and management.
-Exploratory Data Analysis (EDA) and data visualization techniques.
-ETL testing and ETL automation using Python and SQL.
+I am currently enhancing my expertise in: Python for data analysis and automation, Advanced SQL for data querying and management, Exploratory Data Analysis (EDA) and data visualization techniques,ETL testing and ETL automation using Python and SQL.

-Collaboration & Contact
-📫 Let's connect!
 If you have a project or an opportunity to collaborate, feel free to reach out via my LinkedIn profile:https://www.linkedin.com/in/gupta-prakriti21/ or email me at prakritigupta59@gmail.com.